 If Paris street art were able to make noise, it would most certainly yelp at the addition of Claudio Ethos’ artwork.
 The mural is still among the finest pieces of street art to be seen in Paris, despite being painted some time ago with production assistance courtesy of Galerie Itinerrance.

-Ethos hails from São Paulo, with an estimated population of 21.5m living in its 31 recognised boroughs and outlying areas, and diverse ethnic mix with roots in Africa, Portugal, Italy, Japan, Spain, Germany, Russia, and all over Latin America.
+Ethos hails from São Paulo, which has an estimated population of 21.5m living in its 31 recognised boroughs and outlying areas, and diverse ethnic mix with roots in Africa, Portugal, Italy, Japan, Spain, Germany, Russia, and Latin America.
 These factors provide the conscious and unconscious backbone of Ethos’ art work.

-As walls of this concrete jungle megalopolis are blanketed with images and the unique Brazilian graffiti calligraphy, pixação, the government tries to keep things under control, unsuccessfully.
+As walls of this concrete jungle megalopolis are blanketed with images and the unique Brazilian graffiti calligraphy, pixação, the government unsuccessfully attempts to keep things under control.
 However, there has been success in controlling some external media: São Paulo Mayor Gilberto Kassab created the Cidade Limpa (“clean city”) law, which prohibits or restricts all forms of external media i.e. advertising, within the city’s limits.

 Ethos was born in São Paulo in 1982 and currently lives in the city of Birigüi, which is located in the interior of the São Paulo state.
 He began putting up work with spray paint and ballpoint pen when he was 15, which still serve as his primary tools.
-Ethos is highly influenced by major Brazilian street artists, Os Gemeos, Vitche, Onesto, and Herbert Baglione, but creates in his own unique style.
+Os Gemeos, Vitche, Onesto, and Herbert Baglione influence Ethos, yet he has forged a path with his own unique style.

-São Paolo is rich in stencil art, and the large pixação crews each with their own signatures tend to dominate the urban landscape, but Claudio Ethos’ murals are also prominent, and more recognisable as his style is niche.
-His large-scale outdoor murals are less impulsive than many others; conversions of his ballpoint pen drawings, usually from 8.5” x 11” or smaller from paper to concrete.
-The level of detail of his portraiture is a spectacle.
-Replicating to scale the fine details of his ink and pencil drawings onto walls with spraypaint has become his signature.
+São Paolo is rich in stencil art, and the large pixação crews, each with their own signatures, tend to dominate the urban landscape.
+Claudio Ethos’ murals are also prominent, and more recognisable as his style is “niche.”
+His large-scale outdoor murals are less impulsive than many others–conversions of his ballpoint pen drawings–usually from 8.5” x 11” or smaller from paper to concrete.
+The level of detail in his portraiture is a spectacle.
+The artist replicates the fine details of his ink and pencil drawings to scale on walls with spraypaint, which has become his signature.

 This article uses citations from an article at Juxtapoz.com: “Exclusive Feature on Claudio Ethos” by Gabe Scott http://www.juxtapoz.com/Features/exclusive-feature-on-claudio-ethos